A flat roof repair costs $400-600, which is significantly cheaper than the cost of full replacement.

 See Costs in Your Area!
 Start Here - Enter Your Zip Code

-If your roof has been properly installed and maintained on a regular basis, and it started to leak, repairing it is best.
+If your flat roof has been properly installed and maintained on a regular basis, and it started to leak, repairing it is best.

 However, if the roof is old, has sustained major damages to due a natural disaster, or continues to leak despite the fact that repairs have already been done, replacement may be warranted.